rkopec91/Path_Planning/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+# Implementation Details.

+The code has a main.cpp file where the main code of this is project is written.
+I made a car.cpp and car.hpp file for the car class.
+Within this class, there is a calculateScore private funtion, which is used when there are cars near my car.
+This function checks all three lanes and basically is used to see what the right move would be (switch lanes or stay in the current lane.)
+This funtion is used in the planeLane public funtion which returns what the next move should be.
+It will either stay in the current lane, merge right, or merge left.
+The value it returns is an int for the amount of meters it should move.
+The getClosestVehicle function finds the closest vehicles in my current lane and in different lanes.
+The car class tries to keep a resonable distance form other vehicles on the road.
+In order for my vehicle to find it's positon on the road more easily, I use the frenet to get the s position (distance along the lane) and d position (distance from the center of the road).
+These coordinates are used instead of x and y because it makes it easier to calculate where the vehicle is on the road with turns.
+Another funtion that I used throughout my code is the spline funtion which was downloaded from http://kluge.in-chemnitz.de/opensource/spline/.
+This funtion is used to create smooth trajectories (lane changes).

+Overall, my implementation was a success.
+The car was able to navigate through the busy highway without crashing or returning too much jerk.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).